-All financial assets and liabilities are initially recognized at fair value.
-Except for financial instruments at fair value through profit or loss (FVPL), the initial measurement of financial assets and liabilities include transaction costs.
+Financial instruments are initially recognized at fair value, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial assets.

 The Group classifies its financial assets in the following categories: financial assets at FVPL, held-to-maturity (HTM) investments, AFS financial assets and loans and receivable.
 The Group classifies its financial liabilities into financial liabilities at FVPL and other financial liabilities.
 The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
 The Group determines the classification of its investment at initial recognition and, where allowed and appropriate, re-evaluates such designation at every reporting date.